-Costs associated with labor, multi-system maintenance, data management, data visibility, settlement delays and inter-system communication can all take a plunge, all of which would have an amazing effect on the bottom line – which, when all is said and done, is probably the main incentive to challenge the status quo of the energy industry.
+Costs associated with labor, multi-system maintenance, data management, data visibility, settlement delays, and inter-system communication can all take a plunge, all of which would have an amazing effect on the bottom line – which, is probably the main incentive to challenge the status quo of the energy industry.

 Interesting Blockchain Energy Projects Currently Making Waves in the Sector

 Here are some of the most exciting and promising projects that clearly outline how strong of a revolutionary punch the use of blockchain in energy sector truly holds: